 What we can help you with:

-We can investigate complaints about the administrative actions taken by the Department of Home Affairs or the Australian Border Force.
+We investigate complaints about the administrative actions taken by the Department of Home Affairs or the Australian Border Force.
 These can include:

 - visa and citizenship processing delays

 - detention issues

 For more information, click here to read our frequently asked questions.

 We cannot help with complaints about:

 - decisions made by the Minister for the Department of Home Affairs

 When we receive a complaint, we will assess it to decide what action to take.
 We may decide not to investigate a complaint if:

 - the matter complained about is more than 12 months old

 - you have not yet complained to the department, or